 Thomas Minton founded his factory in 1793 in Stoke-upon-Trent, England.

-He was famous for Minton ware, a cream-coloured and blue-printed earthenware as well as majolica, bone china and Parian porcelain.
+He was famous for Minton ware, a cream-coloured and blue-printed earthenware as well as majolica, Minton bone china and Parian porcelain.

 Throughout its history Minton has often led the way in adapting fashions to the field of ceramics, resulting in a huge range of styles.

-Minton and Copeland share the claim to being the first to produce the fine, white porcelain known as parian in the 1840s.
+Minton and Copeland share the claim to being the first to produce the fine, white porcelain known as parian in the 1840's.

 A distinctive turquoise blue enamel (inspired by Sevres bleu celeste) is a special feature of Minton, seen at its most striking in the cloisonne range of wares imitating Chinese cloisonne enamelling on metal, much of which was designed by Christopher Dresser.

-The Minton factory has continued to produce
+The Minton factory continued to produce high-quality china and porcelain throughout the 20thC.

 Thomas Minton's factory was outstanding in the Victorian period for its art porcelains.